ANALYSIS-Swiss blank cheque wins some time for Credit Suisse

 For weary watchers of the bank, the latest episode repeats a familiar pattern.

+By Thursday morning, at least one analyst said they expect Credit Suisse to be taken over.

+Wall Street bank JPMorgan said in a note to clients the most likely scenario is Swiss rival UBS taking it over.
+It said the support from the Swiss National Bank overnight was "not enough" and that Credit Suisse's situation is dominated by ongoing struggles to regain market confidence, while its franchise is being eroded.

-(Reporting by Noele Ilien, John Revill and Oliver Hirt in Zurich and Tom Sims in Frankfurt, Christian Kraemer in Berlin, Sinead Cruise in London and Davide Barbuscia in New York; Editing by Elisa Martinuzzi and Stephen Coates)
+(Reporting by Noele Ilien, John Revill and Oliver Hirt in Zurich and Tom Sims in Frankfurt, Christian Kraemer in Berlin, Sinead Cruise in London and Davide Barbuscia in New York; Editing by Elisa Martinuzzi, Stephen Coates and Jason Neely)

 ((Stefania.Spezzati@thomsonreuters.com;))